rndastech/CLI-For-You/README.md

    ```

 ### Tool-Specific Contribution Instructions
+For more details, you can visit the tool specific readme files in each folder.
 - **QR-Encoder-Decoder**: Issues for this tool are open to everyone.
-Create a new branch named after your GitHub username and place your code file in the corresponding folder.
-Name your file `<github-username>.<extension>` (e.g., `amit.py`).
+Create a new branch named after your GitHub username and create a folder with name as your github username.
+Place your code in the corresponding folder.
 Commit, push, and create a PR.

 - **TexToImage** and **My-RPG**: These issues are either **first-come, first-serve (FCFS)** or competitive.
 Commit your changes directly to the main branch of your forked repository, then create a PR.